Lagadan-ISDP-G5/palanuk/anc/docs/demo-topology.md

 # CDR Demo Topology

 A single wiring topology that can demo all peripherals.
+Pin numbers in the Pin column refer to this indexing here: https://vilros.com/pages/raspberry-pi-5-pinout

 ## All assignments